smithapriya/Cryptus/README.md

 * **Avneesh Mehta:** Crypto MVC, Bootstrap, Presentation
 * **Smitha Priya:** Post MVC
 * **Emma Jiayue Tao:** User MVC, Crypto View, Post MVC

----

-# To Be Sorted...

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

----